DanielTakeshi/deformable-ravens/README.md

 ```
 @inproceedings{seita_bags_2021,
     author    = {Daniel Seita and Pete Florence and Jonathan Tompson and Erwin Coumans and Vikas Sindhwani and Ken Goldberg and Andy Zeng},
     title     = {{Learning to Rearrange Deformable Cables, Fabrics, and Bags with Goal-Conditioned Transporter Networks}},
-    journal = {arXiv preprint arXiv:2012.03385},
+    booktitle = {IEEE International Conference on Robotics and Automation (ICRA)},
-    Year    = {2020}
+    Year      = {2021}
 }
 ```